Britain unveils rules to bar tax dodgers from contracts

 Companies dodging tax would not be automatically banned under the rules, but government departments would have the option to terminate contracts and disqualify them from bidding if firms were found to use abusive tax avoidance schemes.

-When the issue hit the headlines last year, British MPs singled out Google, Amazon and Starbucks as companies that pay very little tax in Britain on profit from sales in the country.
+When the issue hit the headlines last year, British MPs singled out Google (GOOG.O), Amazon (AMZN.O) and Starbucks SBUX.N as companies that pay very little tax in Britain on profit from sales in the country.
 The firms say they comply with British tax law.

 Last month Prime Minister David Cameron warned companies which did not pay their fair share in tax that they needed to "wake up and smell the coffee".